jchultarsky101/pcli/README.md

 pcli --tenant="mytenant" models --folder="myfolder" --search="mypart"
 ```

-As with the "folders" command, you can specify CSV as the output format, use "--pretty" and colors.
+As with the **folders** command, you can specify CSV as the output format, use "--pretty" and "--color".

-The "models" command accepts multiple values for the folder name.
+The **models** command accepts multiple values for the folder name.
 You can query for the combined list of models from several folders in one command.
 In the following example, you will get all models belonging in either folder "myfolder1" or folder "myfolder2":

 ```bash
 pcli --tenant="mytenant" models --folder="myfolder1" --folder="myfolder2"
 ```

-You can use the alternative notation using a comma-separated values to achieve the same result:
+You can use the alternative notation with comma-separated values to achieve the same result:

 ```bash
 pcli --tenant="mytenant" models --folder="myfolder1,myfolder2"
 ```

-In this case, the search parameter will apply across the folders.
+If one is provided, the search argument applies across the folders.

-## Querying for a Specific Model
+## Querying for a specific model

-The "model" command takes as mandatory argument the unique identifier (the UUID) of the model we are interested in.
+The **model** command takes as mandatory argument the unique identifier (the UUID) of the model we are interested in.
 This is done via the "--uuid"
 argument.
 The CLI will query your tenant for that specific model regardless which folder it belongs to.

 ```